-Beth Simone Noveck is a professor at Northeastern University, where she directs the Burnes Center for Social Change and its partner project, The Governance Lab (The GovLab) and its MacArthur Research Network on Opening Governance.
+Beth Simone Noveck is a professor at Northeastern University, where she directs the Burnes Family Center for Social Change and Innovation and its partner project, The Governance Lab (The GovLab) and its MacArthur Research Network on Opening Governance.
 The author of Solving Public Problems: How to Fix Our Government and Change Our World (Yale Press 2021), she is also Core Faculty at its Institute for Experiential AI (IEAI) at Northeastern.
 She is on leave from New York University’s Tandon School of Engineering (2021).
 New Jersey governor Phil Murphy appointed her as the state’s first Chief Innovation Officer and Chancellor Angela Merkel named her to her Digital Council in 2018.
 She is also Visiting Senior Faculty Fellow at the John J. Heldrich Center for Workforce Development at Rutgers University and and a Fellow at NYU’s Institute for Public Knowledge.

 Previously, Beth served in the White House as the first United States Deputy Chief Technology Officer and director of the White House Open Government Initiative under President Obama.
 UK Prime Minister David Cameron appointed her senior advisor for Open Government.

 At the GovLab, she directs better governance programs, including work with public institutions on public engagement in lawmaking (CrowdLaw), expert-sourcing innovative solutions to hard problems (Smarter Crowdsourcing), co-creation between cities and citizens (City Challenges).
 She also coaches public problem solvers, working with passionate individuals to take their public interest projects from idea to implementation.